Splitting of the Breast: Critique of otaku

 For Yūichirō Oguro, Shinji is not a boy who particularly likes anime or videogames but his desire to turn away from unpleasant things and only do fun things is "otaku-like"; according to him, Leliel's words to Shinji, who run away from problems—"You can not collect pleasant things like a rosary"—are "sure to be painful for fans of Evangelion to hear".
-Oguro also stated: "these questions about people who indulge in their own pleasures led director Anno to criticize otaku after the first airing of the show".
+Oguro also stated that "these questions about people who indulge in their own pleasures led director Anno to criticize otaku after the first airing of the show".
 In 1996, Anno said he was disappointed with the reception of the original series, which had become a place of refuge in which to escape from "unpleasant things".
-According to Kazuya Tsurumaki, the phrase reflects Anno's direct style; because most people do not really pay attention to the dialogue in an anime, Anno began to incorporate more blunt expressions; Tsurumaki said: "expressions which were more introspective or emotionally expressive became more frequent".
-He also said he worked on the series with the idea Shinji's feelings are a reflection of those of Anno, who is also an otaku.
-Tsurumaki described Evangelion as a "story about communication" that is aimed at otaku, and that the show "is a message aimed at anime fans including [Anno] himself, and of course, me too.
+According to Kazuya Tsurumaki, the phrase reflects Anno's direct style; because most people do not really pay attention to the dialogue in an anime, Anno began to incorporate more blunt expressions; Tsurumaki also said that "expressions which were more introspective or emotionally expressive became more frequent".
+He also said he worked on the series with the idea that Shinji's feelings are a reflection of those of Anno, who is also an otaku; Anno's criticism of otaku culture therefore also serves as a form of self-criticism.
+Tsurumaki described Neon Genesis Evangelion as a "story about communication" that is aimed at otaku, and that the show "is a message aimed at anime fans, including [Anno] himself, and of course, me too.
 In other words, it's useless for non-anime fans to watch it.
 If a person who can already live and communicate normally watches it, they won't learn anything".